b4rti/zasm/README.md

 # ZASM (WIP - ver.
 0.0.0)
+Name is a work in progress and is subject to change.

 ZASM is a simple, blazingly fast runtime for WebAssembly and WebAssembly System Interface (WASI) written in Zig.
-It is optimized for being embedded as a plugin system for games and other applications.
+It is optimized for being embedded as a plugin system for games and other high-performance applications.

 ## Table of Contents